jsalinasf/cheat_sheets/linuxCommands.md

 Press g (lowercase) to reach the beginning of the document

+Write "/text_to_search" for searching text, press "n" for next ocurrence

+When you don't know the command but you have an idea of what to do, you can search for the manual like this:

+In the example Im want to create a user (So I should probably be root, that why Im looking for section 8) Then in order to filter even further my results, I apply a second filter | grep create

+	man -k user | grep 8 | grep create

 ### CD: Change Directory

 #### Traverse directly to the root of the FileSystem